 Researchers have seen an unsettling new trend: Colon cancer is striking people at younger ages.
-As a result, the American Cancer Society recently updated its guidelines for colon and rectal cancer prevention, now advising that all people begin routine screening at 45.
+As a result, the American Cancer Society recently updated its guidelines for colon and rectal cancer prevention, now advising that all people begin routine screening at 45, as reported by CNN.
 Previous guidelines recommended that people begin screening at 50.

 Colon and rectal cancers are the third leading cause of cancer-related deaths worldwide, and they’re the second leading cause of cancer-related deaths in the United States.
 People with a family history, those who’ve had colon or rectal polyps, and those of African or Alaskan Native descent are at higher risk.
 Others include people with chronic inflammatory bowel disease, type 2 diabetes, and those who’ve undergone radiation for other abdominal cancers.
 These people should seek screening even earlier than most.